OpenBioMaps/documentation/official_docs/api.rst

 get_project_list: get list and basis info of database projects available on the server.
  Additional parameters:

-   - only-project [text]: query project parameters only for the selected project, default is to query all accessible projects
+     only-project [text]: query project parameters only for the selected project, default is to query all accessible projects accessible [text]: all/**accessible**.
+If *accessible* parameter given and its value is "accessible" (default)

-   - accessible [text]: all/**accessible**
-     If accessible parameter given and its value is "accessible" (default) If user already logined, get list of those projects where user has account and where there are public query/upload interfaces.
+     - If user already logined, get list of those projects where user has account and where there are public query/upload interfaces.
-        If the user not logined, query public projects only.
+     - If the user not logined, query public projects only.

  Returns: